 When I was in Toronto in 2013 I tried out The Burgers Priest.
 I heard the guy wanted to make a burger similar to In n Out…they even have a secret menu.
 I like them!

 Ok.
 I had heard so much about California Sandwiches for a while.
 I was super sad that I didn’t try it out when I was in Toronto in 2013.
 I even had lunch with people at Salumi in Seattle (Mario Batali’s dad’s place) who were raving about the veal sandwich at California.
 My cousins brought me and now I’m a convert.
 I need an Italian nonna to make me sandwiches!!
 Here’s a tip: order the sauce on the side to dip in.

 Porchetta and Co – 825 Dundas St W

 My cousins and I had an Italian sandwich afternoon and went here after going to California Sandwiches.
 We ordered a sandwich to share just so I could try it out.
 I love porchetta (extra crackling please), so I’m a fan of this place.
-We also had a arancini (deep fried, breaded rice ball hi!) as a snack because we may have addiction to food.
+We also had an arancino (deep-fried, breaded rice ball hi!) as a snack because we may have an addiction to food.

 Seven Lives Mariscos – 69 Kensington Ave

 One day I met up with some friends in Kensington for drinks and hangs.
 Seven Lives had just opened up (in 2013) so we had some eats.
 I don’t really remember the tacos but the ceviche was super tasty.
 I eat tacos all the time as a California resident so I’m a bit finicky but if you want a taco in Toronto, this is a good option.

 West Indian/Trini Food

 Toronto has a large West Indian population so if you’re a fan of West Indian food and island food, you’ll be psyched.
 The only thing is most really really good spots are in the suburbs.

 Patty King – 187 Baldwin St in Kensington Market